NebulousLabs/Sia/Consensus.md

 hashing each segment to form the leaves of the Merkle tree.
 The final segment is not padded out.

-The storage proof must be submitted between the 'Start' and 'End' fields of the contract.
-There is a 'Payout', which indicates how many coins are given out when the storage proof is provided.
-If the storage proof is provides, the payout goes to 'ValidProofAddress'.
-If no proof is submitted by block height 'End', then the payout goes to 'MissedProofAddress'.
+The storage proof must be submitted between the 'start' and 'end' fields of the contract.
+There is a 'payout', which indicates how many siacoins are given out when the storage proof is provided.
+3.9% of this payout (rounded down to the nearest 10,000) is put aside for the owners of siafunds.
+If the storage proof is provided and is valid, the remaining payout is put in an output spendable by the 'valid proof spend hash', and if a valid storage proof is not provided to the blockchain by 'end', the remaining payout is put in an output spendable by the 'missed proof spend hash'.

-All contracts must have a non-zero payout, 'Start' must be before 'End', and 'Start' must be greater than the current height of the state.
-A storage proof is acceptible if it is submitted in the block of height 'End'.
+All contracts must have a non-zero payout, 'start' must be before 'end', and 'start' must be greater than the current height of the blockchain.
+A storage proof is acceptible if it is submitted in the block of height 'end'.

-The id of a contract is determined by marhsalling an identifier with the string "file contract" and appending that to the marshalling of the transaction (excluding the signatures).
-This is easiest understood by looking at the function 'FileContractID' in consensus/types.go

-TODO TODO TODO: Explain file contract terminations, and the unlockHash of the file contracts.
+File contracts are created with a 'Termination Hash', which is the Merkle root of an unlock conditions object.
+A 'file contract termination' can be submitted which fulfills the unlock conditions object, resulting in the contract payout being distributed according to the fields of the termination object, as opposed to being distributed according to whether a valid storage proof was submitted or not.
+This provides flexibility to edit an resubmit file contracts.

 File Contract Terminations
 --------------------------

-TODO TODO TODO
+A file contract termination voids a file contract, recovering the payout and distributing it to a set of siacoin outputs that are specified in the termination.
+The sum of the termination payouts must equal the value of the original contract payout.

 Storage Proofs
 --------------

 A storage proof transaction is any transaction containing a storage proof.
 Storage proof transactions are not allowed to have siacoin or siafund outputs, and are not allowed to have file contracts.

 When creating a storage proof, you only prove that you have a single 64 byte segment of the file.
-The piece that you must prove you have is chosen psuedorandomly using the contract id and the id of the 'trigger block'.
+The piece that you must prove you have is chosen randomly using the contract id and the id of the 'trigger block'.
 The trigger block is the block at height 'Start' - 1, where 'Start' is the value 'Start' in the contract that the storage proof is fulfilling.